HViktorTsoi/ACSC/README.md

 2. The checkerboard should be printed out on white paper, and pasted on a rectangular surface that will not deform;

-3. There are not supposed to be extra white borders around the checkerboard;
+3. There should be no extra borders around the checkerboard;

 4. The checkerboard should be placed on a thin monopod, or suspended in the air with a thin wire.
 And during the calibration process, the support should be as stable as possible (Due to the need for point cloud integration);